Today’s Wonder of the Day was inspired by Nikalus. Nikalus Wonders, “Do robots wonder?” Thanks for WONDERing with us, Nikalus!

-But can robots think for themselves?
+Have you ever WONDERed whether robots think for themselves?
 Or can they only do what we humans program them to do?
 Can robots WONDER about things?
-Or do they simply wait for the next command to be sent to their computer “brains”?
+Or do they simply wait for the next command to be sent to their computer brains?

-A robot is a machine that is controlled by electronic programming, usually in the form of a computer.
-Most robots are electronic and many can be controlled remotely.
+What exactly is a robot, anyway?
+Most people define it as a machine that is controlled by electronic programming, usually in the form of a computer.
+Many can be controlled remotely.
 Robots can be programmed to do many different types of tasks.
 Some can be done automatically, while others may be done with guidance from a human controller.

-Since the days of ancient Egypt, humans have searched for ways to make certain tasks easier by inventing machines to do them.
+For much of history, humans have looked for ways to make tasks easier.
+Often, this has been achieved with the invention of machines.
 True robots, however, are a much more recent invention.
 The first electronic robots were built by William Grey Walter in England in 1948.
 American George Devol, Jr. invented the first digital and programmable robot a few years later in 1954.

-Today, robots are used for all sorts of tasks in a wide variety of industries.
-Some robots vacuum floors and mow lawns, while others help to build cars in large factories.
+Today, robots are used for many different jobs.
+Some robots mow lawns or clean swimming pools.
+Others help build cars in large factories.
 Robots are also used in modern warfare.

-Robots also can do tasks that are too dangerous for humans to perform.
-For example, robots can be sent into outer space or the depths of the sea to explore areas that humans could never reach on their own.
+Robots also can do tasks that are too dangerous for humans.
+For example, robots can be sent into outer space.
+They can visit the depths of the sea.
+Robots have been able to explore areas that humans can’t yet reach on their own.

-Many schoolchildren across the United States are getting experience building and programming robots.
-Schools can now participate in LEGO® Robotics competitions that teach young children how to build and program basic robots to perform a number of simple tasks.
+Many kids across the United States are learning to build and program robots.
+Schools can now participate in LEGO® Robotics competitions.
+These teach young children how to build and program basic robots to perform a number of simple tasks.

 But can today’s robots actually think for themselves?
-You may have heard the term “artificial intelligence” at some point in the past.
+You may have heard the term “artificial intelligence” at some point.
 Does this mean that scientists have created robots that can think just like humans?

-The term “artificial intelligence” refers to sophisticated robots that can perform complex tasks that require choices to be made based upon a number of factors.
-Although these robots seem to think like humans, they are still robots who just have advanced programming that allows them to mimic human thought and behavior.
+The term “artificial intelligence” refers to sophisticated robots.
+They can perform complex tasks that require decision making.
+These robots may seem to think like humans, but they are still robots.
+They just have advanced programming that allows them to mimic human thought and behavior.